 .and(ProductSpecifications.priceBetween(form.getMinPrice(), form.getMaxPrice()));

-where() just creates a starting point, so there is no problem if the first Specification returns null.
-Use .or(spec) when you want OR-based joining.
+where() just creates a starting point, so there’s no problem even if the first Specification you pass returns null.
+Use .or(spec) when you want to combine with OR.

-A Utility Class to Build Specifications from a Form Bean
+A Utility Class That Builds a Specification from a Form Bean

-In real-world applications, a common pattern is to receive a Bean that holds search conditions and convert it into a Specification.
+In practice, it’s common to accept a Bean that bundles the search conditions and convert it into a Specification.

 @Getter @Setter